-Petitioner's challenge to dependent claims 15 and 21 as anticipated by Slater is substantially similar to its analysis of independent claims 10 and 16, which relies on Petitioner's predicate analysis on the independent claims.
+Based on the foregoing, we find that Petitioner has not established that Slater expressly or inherently discloses the transfer of tensile load limitations in claim 10 and therefore does not prove, by a preponderance of the evidence, that Slater discloses each element of claim 10.
+Petitioner's challenge to dependent claim 15 as anticipated by Slater is substantially similar to its analysis of independent claim 10, which relies on Petitioner's predicate analysis on the independent claim.
 Pet.
-31-33.
-Accordingly, we determine that Petitioner has not demonstrated by a preponderance of evidence that claims 15 and 21 are anticipated by Slater.
+30-32.
+Accordingly, we determine that Petitioner has not demonstrated by a preponderance of evidence that claim 15 is anticipated by Slater.

-E. Ground 2: Obviousness based on Falkner and Duncan
+E. Ground 2: Obviousness of Claim 15 over Falkner and Duncan

-Petitioner contends that dependent claims 15 and 21 would have been obvious over the combination of Falkner and Duncan.
+Petitioner argues that dependent claim 15 would have been obvious over Falkner and Duncan.
 Pet.
 33-48.
-As with Ground 1, Petitioner begins with a combined analysis of independent claims 10 and 16 before moving to the challenged dependent claims.
-Id. at 33-43 (claims 10 and 16), 43-48 (claims 15 and 21).
+As with Ground 1, Petitioner begins